 Targeted therapy includes a range of treatments that target the genes, proteins or tissues that make cancer cells different from normal cells, or that contribute to cancer cell growth.
-This means that targeted therapies work differently from standard chemotherapy.
-They usually have fewer side effects, or the side effects are not as severe.
+Targeted therapies work differently from standard chemotherapy.

-Targeted therapies are helping to provide new ways to treat cancer in addition to traditional treatment options such as chemotherapy.
-However, targeted therapies have some limitations:
+Targeted therapies are providing new ways to treat cancer.
+However, targeted therapies have some limits:

 - If your child does not have the target gene or protein, the therapy will not work.

 - If your child does have the target gene or protein, it does not guarantee that the treatment will work.

 - The cancer may become resistant to the treatment.
 This means that targeted therapy may work at first but then stop working.